 Regardless of age, the SSA does not award benefits to individuals whose conditions can be easily controlled and suppressed with treatment.
 The impairment involved with a claim must be considered “severe.”

-In order to gauge severity, SSA claims examiners refer to a document known as the “Blue Book,” or Listing of Impairments.
+To gauge severity, SSA claims examiners refer to a document known as the “Blue Book,” or Listing of Impairments.
 The Listing supplies specific criteria for numerous common medical conditions.
-(If a condition is not included, you may still be able to qualify with a medical-vocational allowance, or through the Compassionate Allowances program.)
-Your pediatrician’s opinions and medical records will be compared against the criteria supplied in the Listing to make a determination about your child.
+If a condition is not included, you may still be able to qualify with a medical-vocational allowance, or through the Compassionate Allowances program.
+Your pediatrician’s opinions and medical records will be compared against the criteria supplied in the Listing to decide about your child.

 Because they are physically and mentally different from grown adults, children have their own version of the Listing.
 While many impairments overlap, Part B: Childhood Listings includes several conditions which are not on the adult Listing.

-For example, there is an entire section devoted to Growth Impairment (100.00), which is not mentioned for adults.
+For example, an entire section is devoted to Growth Impairment (100.00), which is not mentioned for adults.
 ADHD (Attention Deficit Hyperactivity Disorder) is also included exclusively in the childhood listings under Section 112.11, although adults may be able to be approved on the same basis.

 Some common medical conditions which can qualify your child for disability include: